astropy/photutils/docs/user_guide/detection.rst

       9    471     37  24.141928
      10    358     39  18.671565

-And let's plot the location of the detected peaks in the image:
+Let's plot the location of the detected peaks in the image:

 .. doctest-skip::